alejandrocora/react-portfolio/README.md

 Very simple React Portfolio made from scratch.

-To start the development server:
+To start the Development server:

 `$ yarn start-client`